 In this guide, we will teach beginner web developers how to make money building websites.
 From learning basic skills and tools to finding clients, maximizing earning potential, and using helpful resources along the way — we cover it all.

-How To Make Money Building Websites
+How To Make Money Making Websites

 There is no secret sauce to making money building websites for people or businesses.
 However, here are some steps you can follow to make this endeavor a profitable one.

-Step 1: Learn How to Make a Website
+Step 1: Learn How To Build Websites

-WordPress allows you to install “plugins” to add features to your site, including integrated tools and eCommerce options.
+WordPress also allows you to install “plugins” to add features to your site, including integrated tools and eCommerce options.
 There is a plugin for almost everything you can imagine.

 Get yourself familiar with the available plugins and how to install them so you can add all the required features to your site without any trouble.

-It is best to stick to a platform that works for you and your clients.
+At the end of the day, it’s best to stick to a platform that works for you and your clients.
 Consider your personal preference and experience.
 Also, make sure to opt for a platform that makes migration easy so that you have no problem in shifting from one platform to another should the need arise.

-Step 2: Choose a Niche
+Step 3: Choose a Niche

 The reason behind this is to develop a specialty that you’re especially good at and can work on efficiently.
-As you improve and develop you can build out your capabilities but, in the beginning, you’ll want to narrow your focus.
-Remember that the riches are in the niches!
+As you improve and develop, you can build out your capabilities but, in the beginning, you’ll want to narrow your focus.
+Remember that the riches are in the niches.

-Step 3: Build a Portfolio of Websites
+Step 4: Build a Portfolio to Showcase Your Work

 Apart from your own site, consider building a sample site or two for the niches you wish to target.
 For example, if you want to build websites for barbershops, create a couple of mock barbershop sites for potential clients to peruse.

-Step 4: Find Clients
+Step 5: Find Work and Clients